 The following information provides guidance on which form should be completed for application, transfer, variation and surrender of permits:

-To download an application form, please use the links below
+To download an application form, please use the links on this page.

 Our role is to write a permit that contains a number of conditions to control the way the process operates and set emission standards or pollution levels.
 We inspect these processes routinely, and more often where we suspect problems may be happening.
 Breaching the conditions we set may lead to enforcement action and can lead to prosecution.
 We must also keep information about these processes on a Public Register